salonijoshi1980/salonijoshi1980/README.md

 <h1 align="center"> Hi there, I'm Saloni Joshi👋</h1>

-Welcome to my GitHub profile!<br><br>🌟 Passionate Frontend Developer & Lifelong Learner I am a dedicated developer with a strong foundation in HTML, CSS, JavaScript, Java, Python, and basic data structures and algorithms.
-My curiosity drives me to explore new technologies and deepen my understanding of the ever-evolving tech landscape.
+Welcome to my GitHub profile!<br><br>💡 Curious Learner | Problem-Solver | Explorer

+A few months ago, I started my journey in tech with nothing but curiosity.
+Since then, I’ve explored web development, open source, and competitive programming, learning that progress comes from consistency, not perfection.

+I've realized that challenges are not obstacles but stepping stones—from struggling with basic logic to solving problems, every bit of effort counts.
+Right now, I’m diving deeper into data structures, algorithms, JavaScript, and backend development while sharpening my problem-solving skills.

+Every challenge I solve reminds me that growth🌸 is a process where you have to keep patience while going and stay calm, and I’m here for it.

+For anyone just starting: You don’t have to be perfect, just stay persistent and start learning with challenges or building things whether it's just a navbar, profile card ,etc. Start with small and slowly - slowly go higher 🚀 this journey isn’t about being the best overnight—it’s about improving a little every day.
+Keep building, keep learning, and most importantly, believe in yourself.

-Currently, I am enhancing my skills by diving into modern frameworks and backend development.
-I believe that a well-rounded skill set is crucial for delivering impactful solutions, and I’m committed to continuous learning through hands-on projects and certifications that bolster my resume.
+I believe that a well-rounded skill set is crucial for delivering impactful solutions, and I’m committed to continuous learning through hands-on projects and do problem-solving for logical building.

-I thrive in collaborative environments and enjoy sharing knowledge with fellow tech enthusiasts.
-My goal is to create intuitive and efficient user experiences while staying up-to-date with industry trends.

 Let’s connect and share our journeys in the tech world!🌟